arx-research/ers-contracts/README.md

 Ethereum Reality Service is a smart contract protocol for resolution and authentication of blockchain enabled chips embedded in real-world iterms.
 We use [Hardhat](https://hardhat.org/) as a development environment for compiling, testing, and deploying our contracts.

 ## Usage
 See the [ers-scripts](https://github.com/arx-research/ers-scripts) repository for a set of Hardhat tasks that can be used to interact with ERS deployments on Base and Sepolia.
+See also [https://docs.ers.to/](https://docs.ers.to/) for comprehensive documentation about ERS.

 ## Development